DF-Project-Audio/Documentation/README.md

 Project Audio is a project for DiamondFire plots that allow you to play full quality audio through our api!

+Here you can find documentation for v2 of our API!

 ## API Docs
 [Playing Audio](#Playing%20Audio)
 [Stopping Audio](#Stopping%20Audio)